onespeed-articles/patent-free-react-ecosystem-migration-plan/README.md

 > In Angular you're most likely using TypeScript which will tell you that you're using the input incorrectly so you won't need runtime type checking as it's in the build system and editor.

 * styles
 > In React you have to find your own way to manage styles in a way that works with your team.
 In Angular this is solved by using the browser API to emulate scoped styles as if you're using the Shadow DOM.
-Rather than having to choose which style library works for you in Angular it's built-in.
+So, rather than having to choose which style library works for you, in Angular it's built-in.

 * storing state
 > Both frameworks allow you to store local state within the component which affects rendering to his child components.
 Angular also provides you with ways to wire up any stort of store with it's services.

 * event handlers
-> While in React you have hard coded events in Angular this isn't the case.
+> While in React you have hard coded events, in Angular this isn't the case.
 In Angular you can use the framework's method of wiring up events that will work for any event name called Outputs.
 In both frameworks you can also get a refernce of the element to manually wire up the listener.

 * state change
-> While in React you must use `setState` in order to make sure your changes are reflected in Angular you don't need such a thing.
-In Angular you simple change the value in your component and the changes are batched and reflected automaticly.
+> While in React you must use `setState` in order to make sure your changes are reflected, in Angular you simply change the value in your component and the changes are batched and reflected automaticly.
 Angular uses zone.js to track all asynchronous calls which also helps when doing server-side rendering.

 * data binding with unidirectional data flow
 > Angular allows you to benefit from both one-way data binding as well as two-way data binding without losing out on the benefits of unidirectional data flow.
 This is one of the best features of Angular as you benefit with the experience from previous patterns without the performance loss.